Contains the active ingredient salbutamol sulfate

 Asthma is a disease where the lining of the lungs becomes inflamed (red and swollen), making it difficult to breathe.
 This may be due to an allergy to house dust mites, smoke, air-borne pollution and other irritants.

-Salbutamol opens up the air passages in people suffering from asthma, bronchitis, emphysema and other breathing problems.
+Salbutamol belongs to a family of medicines called bronchodilators (beta-2-agonists).
+These work rapidly to open up the air passages in the lungs of people suffering from asthma, bronchitis, emphysema and other breathing problems.

 This medicine is available only with a doctor's prescription.